Foodland (South Australia): Klose Family

 The Klose family runs a number of Foodland supermarkets in the Adelaide Hills, in Balhannah, Birdwood, Littlehampton, Lobethal, Nairne and Woodside.

-Since the Klose family opened their doors in 1902.
-The Klose family have supported local farmers, growers and makers by buying local – from seasonal produce to smallgoods, chutneys to cheese, bacon to biscuits and jam to wine products.

-The Klose family contributes and donates to a number of Country Fire Service stations in the Adelaide Hills.

 McLeod Family

 The McLeod family run the Broken Hill Foodland store in Beryl Street.

+Romeo's Retail Group

+Romeo's Retail Group owns (September 2019) 39 Foodland IGA stores in South Australia.
+A notable store is located in Adelaide city and in May 2023 they opened Romeo's Foodland Royal Park, anchoring the Hendon Central Shopping Centre.

+In New South Wales, the Romeo's Retail Group have a number of IGAs called Locali and "Food Hall".

 Rugless Family

 The Rugless family, own and operator a well established Foodland Market Fresh in Brighton, South Australia, originally owned a chain of butcher shops before venturing into supermarkets.
 They have owned and operated 10 butcher stores.